-Caddo Lake State Park gets its name from Caddo Lake, a sprawling maze of bayous and sloughs.
-Depending on rainfall, this maze of slow-moving bayous, wetlands and backwaters covers about 26,810 acres of cypress swamp.
+Caddo Lake is a maze of slow-moving bayous, wetlands and backwaters.
+It covers about 26,810 acres of cypress swamp, depending on rainfall.

-In 1993, Caddo Lake was designated a “Wetland of International Importance, especially as waterfowl habitat,” under the Ramsar Preservation Convention.
-This international treaty drafted in Ramsar, Iran, seeks to limit the worldwide loss of wetlands.
-Caddo Lake is the only naturally formed large lake in Texas.
-Although a natural logjam created the lake, today dams and reservoirs keep its waters entirely under human control.
+Caddo Lake was designated a “Wetland of International Importance, especially as waterfowl habitat,” under the Ramsar Convention in 1993.
+This international treaty seeks to limit the loss of wetlands throughout the world.